jmd-dk/concept/concept/docs/troubleshooting.rst

 (typically emitted by ``h5py`` or ``mpi4py``) the internal arrays being communicated between processes are larger than what MPI can handle.
-Unfortunately, the MPI-3.1 standard still uses a signed ``int`` to store at least some message sizes (in bytes), introducing an upper limit to the size of what can be communicated.
+Unfortunately, the MPI-3.1 standard still uses a C signed ``int`` to store at least some message sizes, introducing an upper limit to the size of what can be communicated.

-One could guard against this by introducing chunked communication everywhere in the code, though this is not done in CO\ *N*\ CEPT.
-Instead we recommend that you simply increase the number of processes used for the job, should you run into this issue.
+One could guard against this by introducing chunked communication everywhere in the code, though this is not yet done in CO\ *N*\ CEPT.
+Instead we recommend that you simply increase the number of processes used for the job, should you face this issue.
 With more processes handling the same amount of data, each local array will be smaller.

 Note that typically you would not want to run such large simulations with very few processes anyway, as the computation time becomes impractically long.